Equal Pay Registration Certificate (EPRC) - FAQS

 If an employee declines to self-identify their race and/or ethnicity, employment records or observer identification may be used.
 Where records are maintained, they should be kept separately from the employee’s basic personnel file or other records available to those responsible for personnel decisions.

-If the wage data submitted in an employer's EPRC application shows that the employer is paying unequal wages to men and women employees or to African-American and non-African American employees, IDOL may initiate its own investigation pursuant to Sections 10(a) and 15(c) of the Equal Pay Act and Section 320.200 of the Equal Pay administrative regulations.
+If the wage data submitted in an employer's EPRC application shows that the employer is paying unequal wages to men and women employees, or to African-American and non-African American employees, IDOL may seek additional information from the employer before determining whether to grant or deny the EPRC application.
+If IDOL has granted an EPRC, if it later deduced from the EPRC data submission that the employer was in violation of the Equal Pay Act, IDOL could seek to suspend or revoke the EPRC certificate for failure to comply with the Equal Pay Act.
+Additionally, IDOL may initiate its own investigation pursuant to Sections 10(a) and 15(c) of the Equal Pay Act and Section 320.200 of the Equal Pay Act administrative regulations.
 See Subpart H of the Administrative Rules

 Falsification or misrepresentation of information on an EPRC application submitted to IDOL is a violation of the Equal Pay Act and IDOL may seek to suspend or revoke an Equal Pay Registration Certificate or impose civil penalties up to $10,000.